 UP To Lock Throw the handle upwards as far as it will go to engage the multi-point locking mechanism.
 Then operate the thumb turn.
-If you do not lift the handle all the way, the thumb turn will not operate.
+If you do not life the handle all the Way, the thumb turn will not operate.

-Push-out Casement and Awning Windows.

-Euroline does not make screens for push-out style windows.
-Contact your local screen manufacturer, or Euroline can refer you.
-Note:
+Push-out Casement and Awning Windows EuroLine does not make screens for push-out style windows.
+Contact your manufacturer, or EuroLine can refer you.
+To open the window, push the button on the handle and rotate the handle 90 degrees.
+To close the window, turn the handle from the horizontal position 90 degrees to the vertical position.
+The window may be secured with a 1" (25mm) opening by closing the handle when the sash is open 1" (25mm).

+NOTE

+NOTE

 The casement window may have an easy-clean button on the hinges.
 Push the button while pulling the sash towards the middle.
-Both top and bottom hinges must be released and the sash can be moved sideways to allow cleaning of the exterior glass.
-To open the window push the button on the handle and rotate the handle 90 degrees.
-To close the window turn the handle from the horizontal position 90 degrees to the vertical position.
-The window may be secured with a 1" (25 mm) opening by closing the handle when the sash is open 1" (25 mm).
+Both top and bottom hinges must be released and the sash can be removed sideways to allow cleaning of the exterior glass.

-Awning

 Tilt & Glide Doors

-Tilt & Glide doors have Dual Action hardware.
+Tilt &Glide doors have Dual Action hardware.
 This hardware lets you open these doors in two different ways.
 You can: TILT them inwards for ventilation, and you can GLIDE them sideways on rollers.

 Tilt & Glide doors have one of two kinds of locking hardware: Euro-Lock hardware, or Euro Key-Lock hardware.

 Euro-Lock Hardware

 Euro-Lock hardware includes one Euro-Handle, located on the room side of the window or door, and an exterior pull handle.
-The Euro-Handle lets you choose the Tilt or the Glide operating function, and operates the concealed multi-point locking mechanism.
+The Euro-Handle lets you choose the Tilt or the Glide operating function and operates the concealed multi-point locking mechanism.

 Euro Key-Lock Hardware

-The Euro Key-Lock hardware package features two Euro-Handles, located back to back; one on the outside and one on the inside of the door.
+The Euro Key-Lock hardware package features two Euro-Handles, located back-to-back: one on the outside and one on the inside of the door.
 It also includes a key cylinder for the outside and a thumb turn for the inside.

+Euro-Handle Operation

-Euro-Handle Operation You can operate Tilt & Glide doors with the Euro-Handle.
+You can operate Tilt & Glide doors with the Euro-Handle.
 Here are the three handle positions:

-UP To Tilt Rotate the handle up to tilt
+UP To Tilt

+Rotate the handle up to tilt